StanMihai/AWJ-2017/docs/lab/lab2.md

 <p>{{ title }}</p> <!-- will display test -->
 ```

-> This code is equivalent to the one written above : "<p [innerHtml]="title"></p>".
+> This code is equivalent to the one written above: "<p [innerHtml]="title"></p>".
 The "{{}}" are a shorthand for the actual property binding syntax we have in Angular.

 #### Event Binding

-If there is an action in the .html file, it will produce a rezult in the .ts file.
+If there is an action in the .html file, it will produce a result in the .ts file.

 component-name.component.ts :